Jerry-spec-code/OpenCV-Sudoku-Solver/README.md

 1. Python
 2. TypeScript
 3. HTML/CSS
-4. Java
-5. Flask
+4. Flask
-6. React
+5. React
-7. Material-UI
+6. Material-UI

 ## Key features:
 1. The user uploads an image of an unsolved sudoku puzzle and clicks 'solve' when uploaded.
 2. The program outputs 'invalid puzzle' if the image is not a readable sudoku puzzle.
-3. The program uses OpenCV and a custom OCR machine learning model to read the image and output the corresponding puzzle to a text file.
+3. The program uses OpenCV and a custom OCR machine learning model to read the image.
-4. Afterwards, the program uses Jpype to connect the python code to a custom backend Java API that solve the puzzle using 3 optimized solving algorithms.
+4. Afterwards, the program solves the puzzle using 3 optimized logical deduction/backtracking algorithms.
-5. The solution is then outputted to a text file which is then read via python and displayed via HTML/CSS, also identifying puzzles with multiple solutions.
+5. The solution is then displayed on the frontend via React, also identifying puzzles with multiple solutions.
 6. The user also has the option of manually filling a Sudoku Grid by clicking on 'Fill in the grid instead'.

 ## Screenshots of Project